openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/18_annotations.rst

 An *annotation* is a special language element that changes the semantics of the declaration it is applied to by adding metadata.

-The example below illustrates the declaring and using of an annotation:
+The example below illustrates the declaration and use of an annotation:

 .. code-block:: typescript
    :linenos: